How Homelessness Affects Children in America

 Help Us Help The Homeless

-We at Our Father’s House Soup Kitchen have been helping the homeless in South Florida since 1989.
+We at Our Father’s House Soup Kitchen have been helping homeless adults and children in South Florida since 1989.
 Our mission is to provide them with a safe haven where they can get meals free from condemnation and discrimination.
-Aside from hot lunches, our guests also get a take-out bag, clothes and hygiene kits.
+Aside from hot lunches, our guests also get a take-out bag, clothes, and hygiene kits.

 You can help us help the homeless too.
 We accept donations in cash or in kind.
 You can donate through our online facility or drop off food or clothing donations at our office in Pompano Beach.
 Any amount will be a huge help in getting them through this trying time.